RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

 This colorful duvet cover was almost a foot too short for its queen-sized duvet.
-The set included two pillow shams, but we'd already been given two lovely hand-embroidered pillows that complimented the new cover.
+The set included two pillow shams, but we'd already been given two lovely, hand-embroidered pillows that complemented the new cover.
 We didn't need extra pillow covers, but we did need a longer duvet.
-And the King-Size cover was just way too big.
+And the king-size cover was just way too big.

 The new duvet cover was basically a rectangular bag, sewn shut on three sides, with a button-hole closure across the bottom.
 The easiest way to adjust the duvet's length was to add more fabric to the top.
 Here are the steps:

 - Unpick the top seam of the cover.

 - Unpick the two pillow shams and iron-flat, giving four strips of fabric.
 The whole "unpicking " process took about fifteen minutes.

 - Sew the short ends of the pillow sham pieces together to make two long strips.

 - Pin the strips, one onto each side of the duvet top, and sew the sides of the cover back together.

 This whole process took about an hour and a half altogether.
 There was even enough fabric left to whip up a square matching pillow.
 The filling for this new pillow was also repurposed from somewhere else.